ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ### Formatting and publishing time series data

 Time series / indicators will typically come in a format suitable for publishing in the NADA API.
 The CSV data file must include (i) the series’ unique *identifier*, (ii) the series *features* (or *dimensions*), and (iii) the *value*.
 - The *identifier* will be a string or a numeric variable that provides a unique identifier for the series/indicator.
 For example, the World Bank’s identifier for the *Population, Total* series of the World Development Indicators (WDI) database is *SP.POP.TOTL*.
-It is "SP.POP.TOTL.FE.IN* for the female population "SP.POP.TOTL.MA.IN* for the male population.
+It is *SP.POP.TOTL.FE.IN* for the female population and *SP.POP.TOTL.MA.IN* for the male population.
 - The *features* (or *dimensions*) of the series/indicator are additional qualifiers of the values of the series/indicator.
 For example, the features for the *Population, Total* series could be “country_name”, “country_code”, and “Year”.
 The features are the information that, combined with the series identifier, will provide the necessary information to define what a given value represents.
 - The *value* is the estimate that corresponds to the series and its features.